I’m not a politician. I’m a coach. I’m a dad. I’m a volunteer. I’m a business-owner. I’m your neighbor.

 You know, my wife serves as the President of both Green Valley and Hillside schools for years now.
 She “raised her hand” years ago because she thought she could help, and she did.
 She practically works full-time on her duties, for no pay.
 At first I was bothered by her level of commitment, but later on as I began to do more volunteering myself I realized that despite all the frustration and work that comes with leading, comes the satisfaction of actually making positive change on people’s lives.
 In her case the students, parents and teachers in those schools, and in my case as a board member for the Seven Hills Baseball Federation, and hopefully in the future, as your council person.

 Feel free to call me anytime to discuss your issues or questions about the city.
-After I’m elected, I’ll expect you to keep my phone number on hand so that can continue.
 I will always return a phone call or email as fast as I possibly can.